-This year’s hot topic was secured business integration patterns—on-premise, hybrid, and cloud—and upcoming features from serverless apps, including Azure Integration services, API Management, IoT, and BizTalk.
+This year’s hot topic was secured business integration patterns—on-premises, hybrid, and cloud—and upcoming features from serverless apps, including Azure Integration services, API Management, IoT, and BizTalk.
 Let’s dive in.

 Microsoft Azure Logic Apps: What is it?